YuLab-SMU/nCov2019/README.md

 # nCov2019: An R package for exploring COVID-19 statistics

-The package was developed since Feb.
+The package was developed since Jan.
 2020 and originally hosted on [GuangchuangYu/nCov2019](https://github.com/GuangchuangYu/nCov2019).
 This repo contains an up-to-date version with data from new sources (from worldometers and JHUCSSE) and new data types (vaccine and therapeutics data).

 ## :house: Data Sources